Singular Vector Perturbation under Gaussian Noise: PROOF OF THE MAIN THEOREM

-Our final goal is to approximate by a Gaussian variable the difference between $U_1$ and $\tilde{U}_1$ up to a roation: $\tilde{U}_1-U_1M$ (we willl define the unitary matrix M explicitly later), which can be decomposed as:
+Our final goal is to approximate by a Gaussian variable the difference between $U_1$ and $\widetilde{U}_1$ up to a rotation: $U_1-\widetilde{U}_1M$ (we will define the unitary matrix M explicitly later), which can be decomposed as:

-We insert (8) into (14) to get
+We insert \eqref{eq:up} into \eqref{eq:decom1} to get

-Here, the Gaussian term is the second to last term on the right, so we want to prove all other terms are small.
+Here, the first term in the last parentheses is Gaussian, and we want to prove all other terms are small.
 For that purpose, we move the Gaussian term to the left and take the component-wise matrix norm on both sides, to have:

-Observe that the left hand side of (15) is exactly what we want to bound in this theorem.
+Observe that the left hand side of \eqref{eq:III} is exactly what we want to bound in this theorem.
 The rest of the proof is divided into three parts to bound each term $I$, $II$, $III$ on the right hand side. \\